 Photos from the Dalmatian Pelican workshop at Lake Kerkini in Greece

-You will find photos from my Dalmatian Pelican workshop at Lake Kerkini in this photo album.
+In here you will find photos from my Dalmatian Pelican workshop at Lake Kerkini.

-Lake Kerkini is an artificial water reservoir that was created in 1932.
-It was redeveloped in 1980, on the site of what was previously an extremely extensive marshland.
-The lake is ranked as one of the premier birding site in Greece.
-Situated along the migratory flyway for migratory birds en route to the Aegean Sea, the Balkan region, the Black Sea, the Hungarian steppes and beyond.
-It is really a hot spot if you want to experience bird migration in Greece.
+Lake Kerkini was created in 1932 as an artificial water reservoir.
+In 1980 it was redeveloped on a site of what was previously an extremely extensive marshland.
+The lake is ranked as one of the premier birding sites in Greece.
+It is situated along the migratory flyway for birds en route to the Aegean Sea, the Balkan region, the Black Sea, the Hungarian steppes and beyond.
+It certainly is a hot spot if you want to experience the bird migration in Greece.

-You will find at least 10 amphibian species in the surrounding area of the lake.
-Five snail species, 19 reptile species and a great variety of insects which play an important part in the food chain and contribute to the biological resources of the lake.
+You will find at least 10 amphibian species in the surrounding area.
+You also find five snail species and 19 reptile species.
+There is a great variety of insects which play an important part in the food chain and contribute to Kerkinis biological resources.

-Don’t miss the blog posts from Lake Kerkini
+Don’t miss my blog posts from northern Greece

-I hope you will enjoy my selection of pictures from the three wonderful days we had at Lake Kerkini during the Dalmatian Pelican workshop.
+I hope you will enjoy my selection of pictures from the three wonderful days we had at the lake.